 The only verse I could think of

 Let us behave decently, as in the daytime, not in orgies and drunkenness, not in sexual immorality and debauchery, not in dissension and jealousy.

 and Num 6:3

-sights and your mind imagine confusing things.
-You will be
+will see strange sights and your mind imagine confusing things.
+You will be like